-While any rent-wage combination will be an equilibrium for some assumed combination of residential and commercial populations, only a subset of them will satisfy local labor market equilibrium, where the quantity of jobs equals the number of workers.
-That is, the city's economy will not be in equilibrium without an additional condition:
+While any rent-wage combination will be an equilibrium for some given combination of residential and commercial populations, only a subset of them will satisfy local labor market equilibrium, where the quantity of jobs equals the number of workers.
+That is, the city's economy will not be in equilibrium unless an additional condition holds:

-8) $$G(v(r,w;A)) = F(\pi(r,w;A)).$$
+7) $$G(v(r, w; A)) = F(\pi(r, w; A)),$$

-Equation 8 requires that the number of jobs be equal to the number of workers.5 Figure 4 highlights the set of points in rent-wage space where labor market equilibrium is achieved.
+where F(.) and G(.) represents the CDF of the gains to migration for firms and individuals, respectively.
+Equation 7 requires that the number of jobs be equal to the number of workers,4 and implicitly defines wages as a function of rents and amenities.
+Figure 4 highlights the set of points in rent-wage space where labor market equilibrium is achieved.
 This set of points could also be thought of as the intersection of the two surfaces described above.

-The imposition of labor market equilibrium line in equation 8 does two things.
-First, G-F=0 implicitly defines wage as a function of rents and amenities, w=w(r; A).
+The labor market equilibrium line in Figure 4 does two things.
+First, given an amenity level and the distribution of firms' and residents' idiosyncratic moving costs, the line defines wage as a function of rents.
+More broadly we will describe w=w(r; A).
 In Figure 4, w(r; A) is drawn as a straight line with the mildest of positive slopes.
-In general, the slope of w(r; A) will be which cannot be signed without further assumptions.
-As higher rents drive away both firms and residents, the effect of higher rents on equilibrium wage will depend on whether these higher rents affect firm location more or less than residential location.
+In general, the slope and curvature or w(r; A) will depend on the G and F distributions and the relative importance of rents in the v(.) and $\pi(.)$ functions.
+If firms are more homogenous or are effected more by changes in rents, w_r tends to be positive, while it tends towards negative if residents are more homogenous or are more affected by changes in rents.